gstackio/gstack-bosh-environment/README.md

 gbe up
 ```

-This will install the supported versions of `bbl` and `terraform` locally, if
+If necessary, this will install the supported versions of `bbl` and
-necessary.
+`terraform`, as local binaries for your project.
+The necessary firewall rules
+will also be set, calling `gbe firwall` for you.

 #### 4. Prepare the deployments